 This itinerary starts in Makassar and finishes in Manado.
 You can also do it the other way around.
 Both cities have an airport well connected to the rest of Indonesia.

-Arrive at Makassar airport, spend the night there and head to Bira in the morning, go as early as you can if you travel with public transportation.
+- Makassar – 1 night – Arrive at Makassar airport, spend the night there and head to Bira in the morning, go as early as you can if you travel by public transportation.

 Sulawesi 2-week itinerary

 If you can’t spare 3 weeks, you can skip Bira and Danau Tempe, and fly directly to Rantepao from Makassar, and spend less time in each place.